JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 >
 > [The checklist can be accessed here](https://docs.google.com/document/d/1qTkKoNBriP5bqoJWyvZl29xvjue9WJIRgCnW7ZQP3LY/edit?usp=sharing).

-# 5.3.
-File Formats and Names
+## 5.3.
+File Formats and Naming Things

 As we promised in the introduction, this guide does not advocate for the use of one software tool over another.
 However, that does not preclude a word of caution about the use of an overwhelmingly popular spreadsheet tool.
 More to the point, the ubiquity of Excel spreadsheets in and outside of scientific research provides a nice entrypoint to the exciting world of file formats.